 The Goddess for Woman's Hour BBC Radio 4.

-Red Velvet (the film), For Joy (TV/film), Calmer, Politically Correct (Fiery Angel), The Elephant Whisperer (White Dog Productions) and Testaments (The Roundhouse).
+Red Velvet (the film), For Joy (film), Politically Correct (Fiery Angel), The Elephant Whisperer (White Dog Productions) and Testaments (The Roundhouse).

 TV & Film

-In 2019 Lolita appeared in movie All is True, starring Sir Ken Branagh, Sky Atlantic drama Riviera, Defending the Guilty for the BBC and Criminal for Netflix.
+In 2019 Lolita appeared in Sky Atlantic drama Riviera, Defending the Guilty for the BBC and Criminal for Netflix and movie All is True, starring Sir Kenneth Branagh.

 Previous TV dramas include J K Rowlings A Casual Vacancy, alongside Rory Kinnear and the ITV epic drama Beowulf: Return to the Shieldlands.